Certified Nutritional Specialist Supervisor

 - Each module entails approximately 40 hours of work and will look at all aspects of patient care; assessment, intervention, education, counseling, management, monitoring, and evaluation.
 This encompasses all 3 categories of necessary experience.

 - Virtual journal club to dive deeply into the role that nutrition plays in different disease processes.
-This will be managed via an online forum.

 - Weekly case studies to learn lab review and analysis.